PravinKanth/HPE-Assignment/README.md

 1. Clone the repository:

         git clone https://github.com/PravinKanth/HPE-Assignment.git
+   Then,

         cd flask

    ##### Add the "hn_logs.tsv" file inside the flask folder (MUST)

-2. Install Python dependencies using Pipenv:
+3. Install Python dependencies using Pipenv:
     *Note:* If you don't have pipenv, install it using the following command first:

         pip install pipenv